 You Just Discovered A Burst Pipe in Your House – Now What?

 A burst water pipe can do tremendous water damage to a home, in a short amount of time.
 If you’re going to limit the damage done (and any cleanup costs) you will want to act fast and act smart.
-Fortunately, we have almost a century of experience as a water damage restoration company in Vancouver, helping homeowners in just this sort of situation!
+Fortunately, we have almost a century of experience as an emergency flood cleanup company in Vancouver, helping homeowners in just this sort of situation!